JoshuaSamuelNichols/JoshuaSamuelNichols.github.io/_portfolio/project5.md

 ## **Proton’s Mission: Privacy as a Human Right**

 Proton believes in an internet where **privacy is the default**.
 Unlike Big Tech, Proton **never tracks, sells, or shares user data**.
-Their **zero-access encryption** ensures that only you—not Proton, governments, or third parties—can access your data.
+Their **zero-access encryption** ensures that only you, not Proton, governments, or third parties can access your data.

 ---